My Mom always told me to listen to my body.

 My desire to engage in a “random,” “unproductive” discussion, as much as my instinct to skip a potential “networking” moment.

-But we’re taught it’s scary to trust ourselves.
+We’re taught that it’s scary to trust ourselves.

 That we need to protect ourselves from ourselves.